Quick Answer

 The type of maintenance awarded matters significantly because it affects how and when the obligation can later be changed.

-When Maintenance Terminates Automatically
+When Spousal Maintenance Ends Automatically

 Certain events end a maintenance obligation by operation of law, meaning the paying spouse does not need to file anything with the court for the obligation to stop.